PacktPublishing/Mastering-Qt-5-Second-Editon/README.md

 ```

 **Following is what you need for this book:**
 Mastering Qt 5 is for developers and programmers who want to build GUI-based applications.
-C++ knowledge is necessary, and knowing QT basics will help you get the most out of this book.
+C++ knowledge is necessary, and knowing Qt basics will help you get the most out of this book.

 With the following software and hardware list you can run all code files present in the book (Chapter 1-14).